MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 If specified, the specified user or group can decrypt the password stored in Active Directory.

 > [!IMPORTANT]
-> The string that's stored in this setting must be either an SID in string form or the fully qualified name of a user or group.
+> The string that's stored in this setting is either an SID in string form or the fully qualified name of a user or group.
 Valid examples include:
 >
 > - `S-1-5-21-2127521184-1604012920-1887927527-35197`
 > - `contoso\LAPSAdmins`
 > - `lapsadmins@contoso.com`
 >
-> The principal identified (either by SID or by user or group name) must exist and be resolvable by the device.
+> The principal identified (either by SID or by user or group name) must exist and is resolvable by the device.
 >
-> NOTE: the data specified in this setting must be entered as-is; for example, do *not* add enclosing quotes or parentheses.
+> NOTE: the data specified in this setting is entered as-is; for example, do *not* add enclosing quotes or parentheses.
 >
 > This setting is ignored unless ADPasswordEncryptionEnabled is configured to True and all other prerequisites are met.
 >